USER MANUAL FOR

 1. avoid duplication of effort in the application for and use of federal funds;

 2. ensure compliance with federal and state statutes, and state and local plans; and

 3. determine impact on current and future state budgets.

-No applicant shall forward an application to a federal agency without securing a State Application Identifier (SAI) which is an 8-digit number issued by GFR.
+No applicant shall forward an application to a federal agency without securing a State Application Identifier (SAI) which is an 8-digit number issued by ERMT.
 Additionally, on OMB Standard Form (SF) 424, Item 19, an applicant shall answer in the affirmative to the question “Is Application Subject to Review By State Under Executive Order 12372 Process?”
 Assignment of an SAI does not signify approval of your grant application, project or program by the SPOC.

 Effective March 1, 2015, utilizing the eCivis system will be the only means of obtaining the SAI for a grant application.
 The SAI will be requested automatically within the eCivis system when the funding opportunity status is “Application Preparation” or higher.

 Within the eCivis system, the completed OMB SF-424 and Program Narrative from the grant application (or equivalent documents if not federal assistance) should be uploaded when the user marks the funding opportunity as under “Application Preparation” or higher status.
 This action will generate a new task for GFR titled “Obtain State Application Identifier (SAI) Numbering Letter from the Economic Recovery Management Team (ERMT).”
 Once the task has been completed by ERMT, the SAI numbering letter will be saved to the “Documents” tab associated with the project within the eCivis system and the task will move from the “Pending Tasks” tab to the “Completed Tasks” one.